piglovesyou/node-hole/README.md

           assert(Array.isArray(post.comments));
         })
         .start();   // Don't forget to call ".start()" that starts streaming.
-                    // And returns a promise object so that you can control additional async flow console.log('done.');
+                    // It returns a promise object so that you can control additional async flow

+    console.log('done.');
 }
 ```